How to use the INDIRECT function of Excel?

 If the name of your worksheet has a blank (or space), the worksheet's name will be written between simple quotes 😮 AND WE MUST KEEP THE QUOTES in the INDIRECT formula!!!

-So, the writing is the following
+So, the writing is as follows.

 2. Then link with the &